ahawkins/hawkins.io/blog/_posts/2012-07-02-ember_wish_list.md

   panel where the active view is switched in and out.
 If you're on page A and go to page B, keep page A around.
 Going back to page A shouldn't redraw the view.
 We've implemented this in our application.
-* Rendering collections: only redraw items that have changed.
+* Rendering collections: only redraw items that have changed. **UPDATE**:
+  The entire view is redrawn if the array is replaced.
+The content is added to the array the view is updated.
+Ember-Data replaces the array causing complete redraws.
 * Ember-Data: the entire thing needs a lot of work.
 * Computed properties are great, but why do they generate new data each time?